 Once notified, the Commission must undertake both a competition and public interest assessment of the merger.
 In February 2019, the President signed the Competition Amendment Act 2018 (the Amendment Act) into law; however, not all the amendments are in effect.
 The Amendment Act introduces additional considerations in the assessment of a merger, including the extent of common ownership and common directorship in competing firms, and recent mergers undertaken by the merging parties.

 Of particular significance is the expansion of the public interest factors applicable to merger assessments.
-Relevant considerations will now include the ability of small or medium-sized enterprises (SMEs) or firms controlled or owned by historically disadvantaged persons 'to effectively enter into, participate in or expand within the market' and 'the promotion of a greater spread of ownership, in particular to increase the levels of ownership by historically disadvantaged persons and workers in firms in the market'.2
+Relevant considerations will now include the ability of small or medium-sized enterprises or firms controlled or owned by historically disadvantaged persons 'to effectively enter into, participate in or expand within the market' and 'the promotion of a greater spread of ownership, in particular to increase the levels of ownership by historically disadvantaged persons and workers in firms in the market'.2

-The Amendment Act has also introduced a new provision concerning acquisitions by foreign acquiring firms and their likely impact on national security.
+The Amendment Act has also introduced a provision concerning acquisitions by foreign acquiring firms and their likely impact on national security.
 In this regard, the acquisition of a South African firm by a foreign acquiring firm is required to be notified to the Commission and a separate Government Committee (to be constituted) if the merger may impact national security interests of the Republic.
 The Committee must decide whether the transaction may have an adverse effect on national security interests.
 The competition authorities may not make any decision where the merger has been prohibited on national security grounds.
 As at the date of writing, this provision is not yet in effect and there is no indication as to the composition of the Committee, the list of relevant national security interests, or the form or process to be followed for the submission of a notice in respect of national security.

 Finally, the Amendment Act allows for greater participation by the designated Minister in merger proceedings, through the ability to appeal merger decisions on the expanded public interest grounds.
-In relation to the latter, the Commission is specifically required to provide the Minister with a copy of a large merger notification to allow the Minister to decide whether to make representations on public interest grounds.
+In relation to the latter, the Commission is specifically required to provide the Minister with a notice of a large merger notification to allow the Minister to decide whether to make representations on public interest grounds.